Type of Property Guide

 Marketing the Flat

 If you go down the open-market or auction route, how the flat is marketed materially affects the outcome.
 A studio with a short lease needs different marketing from a typical flat.
+The first item below is a legal obligation; the rest are optional tactics that help.

 • Lead with rental yield where applicable: investors are calculating yield.
 If your studio has a strong rental track record or sits in a high-yield area, the rental figures support the price more effectively than feature lists.